Students Are Customers Whether We Admit It or Not (Part 1)Ian Roark | Vice President of Workforce Development, Pima Community College

 Students are customers as defined by their choice.
 Unlike the compulsory attendance basis of the K-12 system, the very existence of higher education is predicated on students’ choice to enroll, pay and attend.
 For those potential students that actually choose to go to college, the choices are just as diverse as choices for toothpaste in a supermarket.
 When I go to the supermarket — which is in itself a choice as to which one I visit — I am almost overwhelmed by the brands, features and variations in the toothpaste options.
 Aside from the 10 or more brands from which I can choose, I can buy toothpaste with baking soda for freshness, peroxide for whitening, fluoride for strong teeth, mouthwash-infused for germ control, tartar control, gingivitis control … the choices go on and on.

 Higher education options are equally diverse.
 Students can choose a community college, a local or regional public university, a private university, a for-profit technical school, an online public university, an online private university, a Massive Open Online Course or any other provider.
 Students can also choose a technical degree, a two-year degree, a four-year degree, a certificate, a competency-based credential, a major course of study and the professors/instructors from whom they want to learn.
 Then if they’re dissatisfied, they can change majors, leave for another college or exit higher education altogether.

 The point is that the combinations of choices alone demonstrate that students are customers, because customers choose what they want to buy, for how much (within their fiscal limitations) and when and whether or not they want to buy something at all.

-This is the first of a three-part series by Roark outlining the factors that contribute to postsecondary students’ new role as a customer.
+This is the first of a two-part series by Roark outlining the factors that contribute to postsecondary students’ new role as a customer.
 In the second part, he outlines the final three factors.